HNHalstead/Genome_Analysis/Illumina_trim/Trimming_Illumina_DNA.md

-# Running Trimmomatic on Illumina DNA Sequences in the Terminal
+# Running Trimmomatic on Illumina DNA Sequences

 ### Queue for core allocation: